 Starting a South Carolina LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Collective to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status:

 Step 5: Get an EIN and File Form 2553 to Elect S Corp Tax Status

 Choosing a company name is the first and most important step in starting your LLC in South Carolina.

 Be sure to choose a name that complies with South Carolina naming requirements and is easily searchable by potential clients.

 1. Follow the naming guidelines for a South Carolina LLC: